Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Introduction

 \section{Introduction}

 The rapid increase in exoplanet detections over the past two decades has dramatically improved our understanding of planetary formation, evolution, and atmospheric dynamics.
-Among the most striking features of the exoplanet population is the wide diversity of atmospheric compositions, spanning from hydrogen-dominated primordial envelopes to \mvnote{high–mean-molecular-weight and are consistent with substantial volatile processing or secondary origins in some systems \citep[e.g.,][]{Moses2013-qx, Kempton2023-hm}.} This diversity is widely interpreted---especially for close-in planets---as the outcome of multiple evolutionary pathways, including primordial gas accretion, secondary atmosphere production through volatile outgassing, and atmospheric mass loss.
-The latter process is driven by intense stellar radiation, and can alter atmospheric composition, surface conditions, and long-term habitability \citep{owen_atmospheric_2019, tian_atmospheric_2015}.
-Volatile loss due to irradiation is also believed to have sculpted the terrestrial planets of our own Solar System, as demonstrated by isotopic and noble-gas signatures for Venus, Earth, and Mars \citep{lammer_atmospheric_2008}.
+Among the most striking features of the exoplanet population is the wide diversity of atmospheric compositions, spanning from hydrogen-dominated primordial envelopes to high-meanmolecular-weight ones, and are consistent with substantial volatile processing or secondary origins in some systems \citep[e.g.,][]{Moses2013-qx, Kempton2023-hm}.
+This diversity is widely interpreted---especially for close-in planets---as the outcome of multiple evolutionary pathways, including primordial gas accretion, secondary atmosphere production through volatile outgassing, and atmospheric mass-loss.
+The latter process is driven by intense stellar radiation, and can alter atmospheric composition, surface conditions, and longterm habitability \citep{owen_atmospheric_2019, tian_atmospheric_2015}.
+Volatile loss due to irradiation is also believed to have sculpted the terrestrial planets of our own solar system, as demonstrated by isotopic and noble-gas signatures for Venus, Earth, and Mars \citep{lammer_atmospheric_2008}.

-Observations of sub-Neptunes suggest a range of possibilities: some appear as steam worlds \citep{piaulet-ghorayeb_jwstniriss_2024}, while others may retain hydrogen-dominated envelopes, such as TOI-270 d \citep{eylen_masses_2021} and K2-18 b \citep{madhusudhan_carbon-bearing_2023}.
-Although there is considerable debate over whether sub-Neptunes are predominantly gas dwarfs or water worlds \citep{bean_nature_2021}, recent global chemical equilibrium models indicate that all sub-Neptunes likely form water-poor, with bulk water mass fractions $<2$ \%, and initial water envelope mass fractions below 20 \% \citep{werlen_sub-neptunes_2025}.
-Taken together, these results suggest that fractionated mass loss during a planet's evolution may drive the atmospheric diversity of sub-Neptunes, since lighter species like hydrogen escape more readily than heavier ones, like oxygen.
+Observations of sub-Neptunes suggest a range of possibilities: Some appear as steam worlds \citep{piaulet-ghorayeb_jwstniriss_2024}, while others may retain hydrogen-dominated envelopes, such as TOI-270 d \citep{eylen_masses_2021} and K2-18 b \citep{madhusudhan_carbon-bearing_2023}.
+Although there is considerable debate over whether sub-Neptunes are predominantly gas dwarfs or water worlds \citep{bean_nature_2021}, recent global chemical equilibrium models indicate that all sub-Neptunes likely form water-poor, with bulk water mass fractions (WMFs) $<2$\%, and initial water envelope mass fractions below 20\% \citep{werlen_sub-neptunes_2025}.
+Taken together, these results suggest that fractionated mass-loss during a planet’s evolution may drive the atmospheric diversity of subNeptunes, since lighter species like hydrogen escape more readily than heavier ones like oxygen.
 Here, we explore this hypothesis.
 Loss of volatiles such as water and hydrogen is crucial in determining whether a planet keeps its atmosphere or becomes a bare rocky world \citep{luger_extreme_2015}.